sumaximize/formula-one-etl-azure/README.md

-# Formula 1 ETL Pipeline: Analysis on Driver, Team & Constructor performance
+# Formula 1 ETL Pipeline
+_Analysis on Driver, Team & Constructor performance_
 Create an ETL pipeline to ingest and transform f1 data to analyze and visualize driver and constructor performance.